nwalzer/Humanitarian-App/README.md

     - Unique across all users
 - Passwords
     - Minimum of 8 characters
-    - Maximum of 32 characters
+    - Maximum of 64 characters
-    - Must contain:
-        - 1 uppercase letter
-        - 1 lowercase letter
-        - 1 number
-        - 1 special character
-    - Must not contain any spaces
 - Review Author
     - Must be the username of an existing user
 - Review Content